enrferaba/Machine-Learning_pythonB1/trabajo_step_by_step.md

 kmeans_summary
 ```

-The small table that appears has one row per `k`.
-In my run, the silhouette mean
+The table contains one row per value of `k`.
+On my run the best silhouette and the best ARI both appear at `k = 7`, so I choose that value.
-was highest for `k = 7`, and the ARI (which compares to the real classes) also
-peaked there, matching what we reasoned in class.

-### Step 1.6 — Visualise two features (`milk` vs `hair`) to see cluster shapes
+### Step 1.6 — Draw a simple 2D picture of the clusters

 ```python
 final_k = 7